postlight/account/README.md

 - You need to declare variables in the order you expect them to be evaluated; i.e. you can't declare ```x``` at the bottom of your document and expect ```x``` to be available at the top.

 ### Parsing
-The text is parsed by [parsimmon](https://github.com/jneen/parsimmon), which was fun to learn.
+The text is parsed by [parsimmon](https://github.com/jneen/parsimmon), which was fun to learn, once I gave up on regular expressions and just accepted that I could concat unmatched text after parse.

 ### Formatting